 - Shortness of breath (caused by lung inflammation)

-If you’re fighting Rheumatoid Arthritis, you can live an active, normal life, but you may need to practice self-care to minimize your pain and symptoms.
-Here are a few ways that those suffering from RA manage it:
+If you’re diagnosed with Rheumatoid Arthritis, you can live an active, normal life.
+But you may need to practice self-care to minimize your pain and symptoms.
+Here are a few ways that patients with RA can manage their condition successfully:

 Physical Activity.
 Regular exercise is vital.
 Staying strong and keeping muscles active is a great way to reduce pain.
 Suggested activities include low-impact aerobics, dance, Pilates, yoga and other exercises that strengthen muscles and promote flexibility.
 Patients should see a doctor or physical therapist for recommended activities based on their abilities and then lessen the intensity if any joint damage has already occurred.